Coffee brew guides

 Firstly make sure you only ever buy coffee from us.
 Ok, that's a bit extreme but we would suggest that you make sure that you buy good quality speciality coffee that has been freshly roasted.
 Not only do we focus on ethical and transparent trade but we also work very hard to make sure that we are roasting really great coffees that have been carefully selected by us for their quality.
 Supermarket and mass produced coffee is usually fairly low grade and this is a bad starting point.

 Always make sure you grind your coffee just before brewing.
 Freshly ground coffee always tastes much better than pre-ground but make sure you buy the right type of grinder.
-Burr (conical or flat) and the best type of use and we have a range of great grinders available on our grinders page.
+Burr (conical or flat) are the best type to use and we have a range of great grinders available on our grinders page.

 Use fresh filtered water: